-Natasha Danielá de Lima McGlynn is the Interim Executive Director.
+Natasha Danielá de Lima McGlynn, Executive Director, nmcglynn@

 Alex Rudolph is the Office Manager.
 Alex is originally from the San Francisco Bay Area and was previously involved in prison reform.
 Alex works out of both the Center City and West/Southwest Philadelphia offices.

-Amina is a Victim/Witness Advocate for West/Southwest Victim Services.
+Amina is a Victim Advocate for West/Southwest Victim Services.
 In this role, she provides victims/witnesses of violent crimes with resources to help navigate them through the various processes after the crime has occurred.
 Amina is passionate about helping those who are facing any form of victimization and giving them resources for recovery.
-She received a B.A. in Psychology and a B.A. in Sociology from Cabrini University, and is currently studying at the same university in pursuit of her Master’s in Criminal Justice.
+She received her Bachelor of Arts in Psychology and Sociology from Cabrini University, and is currently studying at the same university in pursuit of her Master’s in Criminal Justice.

-Lisa Christian is the Community Services Director at AVP.
+Lisa Christian is the AVP’s Director of Counseling Services.
 Lisa has over 25 years of experience working with diverse, urban families.
 Lisa provides individual and group therapy to adults and adolescents at AVP’s Main Office, in the community, and in Philadelphia schools.
-She works closely with the District Attorney’s Office CARES program to respond to the clinical needs of homicide co-victims in close proximity to the time of the crime.
+She works closely with the Philadelphia District Attorney’s Office CARES program to respond to the clinical needs of homicide co-victims in close proximity to the time of the crime.
 Lisa is a licensed clinical social worker and received her MSW from Temple University.

 Chris is an Outpatient Therapist and the Intake Coordinator.
-Chris has his MSW and is a licensed social worker.
 He works with adolescents and adults experiencing traumatic grief and loss in the Counseling Center and in Philadelphia high schools.
 Chris is extremely grateful and privileged to be able to work closely with victim-survivors as they heal and grow.
 Chris has a background in working with youth that have been involved in the juvenile justice system, and he is passionate about creating access to quality services for everyone impacted by the cycle of community violence.
+Chris is a licensed social worker and received his MSW from the University of Pennsylvania.

 Gabrielle is an Adult Therapist.
 In this position, she works with adults who have been victims of crime or who have witnessed community violence.
 Gabrielle is inspired by her clients and is passionate about helping others through this therapeutic position.
 Gabrielle is a licensed social worker who has been at AVP for over 20 years.